bmwillett/topological-recommendations/README.md

 - **Model B:** Similar to Model A, except after concatenating the models, we also feed the result into the mapper-classifier algorithm to obtain additional topological features.
-The result is also fed into a dense neural network
+The result is also fed into a dense neural network.

 ### Baseline models:

-As baseline models for comparison, ,we consider the following:
+As baseline models for comparison, we consider simple models based on the following algorithms:

 - Random model (predicts reorders randomly)
 - Logistic regression
 - Random Forest
 - LGBoost

 ## TESTS